eagle-io/docs/source/topics/views/list/index.rst

 	Show the Node properties dialog.

 |icon-control| Control parameters can be controlled inline in the parameters list.
 Click the control icon and set the new value or cancel.
 Requires *operate* permission for the Workspace.
+See :ref:`Operate and Control <operate-and-control>` for full details.

 Attachments